rpad0202/course101/README.md

 ## Blog Post

-For a detailed discussion of the analysis and insights, please refer to my [Medium blog post](https://medium.com/p/0a3c7aadbfc7/edit).
+For a detailed discussion of the analysis and insights, please refer to my [Medium blog post](https://medium.com/@rukkupadiyar/understanding-job-satisfaction-among-developers-0a3c7aadbfc7).
 This post provides an overview of the methodology, findings, and interpretations.

-## Udacity Data Scientist Nanodegree
+## Udacity Data Scientist Nanodegre

 This project is part of the Udacity Data Scientist Nanodegree program.
 The project was completed as a part of the coursework to apply data wrangling, analysis, and visualization techniques learned throughout the program.